General Zionists: History

-General Zionism initially referred to the beliefs of the majority of members of the Zionist Organization (ZO) who had not joined a specific faction or party and belonged to their countrywide Zionist organizations only.
-The term was first used at the 1907 Zionist Congress to describe the delegates who were neither affiliated with Labor Zionism nor religious Zionism.
+The term "General Zionism" initially referred to the beliefs of the majority of members of the Zionist Organization (ZO) who had not joined a specific faction or party and belonged to their countrywide Zionist organizations only.
+The term was first used at the 1907 Zionist Congress to describe the delegates who were affiliated with neither Labor Zionism nor religious Zionism.

 In 1922, various non-aligned groups and individuals established the Organization of General Zionists as a non-ideological party within the Zionist Organization (later the World Zionist Organization) at a time when the Zionist movement was becoming polarized between Labour Zionists and Revisionist Zionism.
 Eventually the General Zionists became identified with European liberal and middle class beliefs in private property and capitalism.

 In 1929, the General Zionists established a world organization, holding their first conference in 1931.
 At this conference, rifts opened up between the conservative right wing and those who held more moderate views.
 They were divided over social issues, economics and labour issues (e.g. the Histadrut).
 The "General Zionists A" favored the economic policies of Labour Zionism and were supportive of Chaim Weizmann's compromising approach to relations with the British.
 The "General Zionists B" were skeptical of socialism and more outspoken against British policy in Palestine.

 After the independence of the State of Israel, the gap between the two groups widened.
-The General Zionists A helped form the Progressive Party, which won 5 seats in 1949 Knesset elections and entered the Mapai-led governing coalition.
-The General Zionists B, running as the General Zionists, won 7 seats and chose to remain in the opposition.
+The General Zionists A helped form the Progressive Party, which won five seats in 1949 Knesset elections and entered the Mapai-led governing coalition.
+The General Zionists B, running as the General Zionists, won seven seats and chose to remain in the opposition.
 In the years following the establishment of the state of Israel in 1948, the General Zionists moved towards the right in opposition to the hegemony of Mapai and other Labour Zionist movements in Israeli politics.

 The General Zionist party supported private enterprise, the suspension of state support to collective institutions, and the termination of the Histadrut's control of the economy.
 However, it favored leaving the Histadrut with state control over several aspects of economy and welfare.
 It also supported a unified system of education (as it contributed to the passage of the 1953 State Education Law) and a written constitution to enshrine democratic freedom and civil rights.
 It was secularist, though not as vocally so as the Progressive Party.